icdevs/ic_devs_org_tutorials/tutorials/primitive_types.md

 let c : Int = 1_000_000;
 let d : Int = 0xf4; // 245
 ```
-Let's make a little exercise now.
-Write a funciton called add, that will take two integers as arguments and return a sum of these two numbers.
+Let's do a little exercise now.
+Write a function called add, that will take two integers as arguments and return a sum of these two numbers.
 ```
 public query func add(a : Int, b : Int) : async Int {
     return a+b;